a7d-corp/homelab-clusters-fleet/README.md

 The clusters dir is the base directory which is reconciled by Flux.
 Here we use the `dependsOn` value to ensure that the resources are installed in a predictable order (CNI, controllers, config, apps).

-`infrastructure/`:
+`workloads/`:

-The infrastructure dir contains the core tooling needed to create a basic working cluster in order to be able to deploy apps.
+The workloads dir contains the core tooling needed to create a basic working cluster in order to be able to deploy apps.

 `apps/`: